 Throughout my youth, my favorite pastime was the American pastime at the time: baseball.
-It seems like a day does not go by without a former baseball player—an athlete whom I rooted for or against—dying or getting diagnosed with Alzheimer’s.
+It seems like a day doesn't go by without a former baseball player—an athlete whom I rooted for or against—dying or getting diagnosed with Alzheimer’s.
 Recently, I read where J.R.
 Richard, Rennie Stennett, and Dick Tidrow passed away.
-James Rodney Richard struck out over three hundred batters in 1978 and 1979 and had a major stroke the next year at the age of thirty, which prematurely ended his career.
+James Rodney Richard struck out over three hundred batters in both 1978 and 1979 and had a major stroke the following year at the age of thirty, which prematurely ended his career.
 Rennie Stennett went seven for seven in a game, a record that still stands.
 And when Dick Tidrow pitched for the Yankees in the mid- to late-70s, my older brother imitated his distinctive windup and mannerisms while playing stickball.
 These little snippets of memory were so fresh because—honestly—it seemed like only yesterday when Richard, Stennett, and Tidrow were professional baseball players plying their trades.

 Several weeks ago, an aunt of mine passed away two months shy of her 101st birthday.
 From the Spanish flu to COVID-19, her life began in a picturesque mountain town in Italy, Castelmezzano, before she emigrated to the shores of America in 1926 at the age of six.
 She lived through the Great Depression and then World War II.
-The "the war to end all wars,” World War I, did not live up to its billing.
+The "the war to end all wars,” World War I, didn't live up to its billing.
 Eventually, my aunt labored as a seamstress in New York City’s then-thriving Garment District for decades until her retirement in 1985.
 She collected a Social Security check for thirty-five years, an impressive feat in and of itself.

 My aunt’s